 What is CAA?

-A CA is a Certification Authority that issues SSL Certificates.
+CA stands for Certification Authority — an entity that issues SSL Certificates.

-CAA stands for Certification Authority Authorization, which allows you to choose which Certificate Authorities can issue your domain SSL Certificate/s.
+CAA stands for Certification Authority Authorization — a mechanism where you choose which Certificate Authorities can issue your domain SSL Certificate/s.

 You do this by adding a CAA record to your DNS for each Certification Authority you wish to authorize.